 Cultivating Referral Candidates

 Jobvite tells us the typical employee has around 150 contacts in their social media “Rolodex.”
-Most HR managers understand the value of these connections.
+Most HR Managers understand the value of these connections.
 That’s why the majority of large corporations reward referrals with cash or other incentives via ERPs (Employee Referral Programs).

 Oracle published a white paper on best practices for cultivating the referral candidate.
-They suggest:

-- Referral candidates’ make up 24% to one-third of all hires in the average company
+- Referral candidates make up 24% to one-third of all hires in the average company

 - Referred hires yield better job performance

 - Referred candidates have a 25% better retention rate

 - Referred candidates are a better cultural fit; employees not only refer who they know, they refer who they like

 Referrals save money and time during the recruiting process.
 That's why big companies are increasingly turning to referral candidates as their number one job sourcing tool.
 A New York Times article spotted this trend back in 2013, and with the growth of our digital connectedness, this trend has continued — and expanded.